mblumtritt/im-lost/README.md

 ## Description

-If you like to undertsand method call details you get a call trace with `ImLost.trace`:
+If you like to understand method call details you get a call trace with `ImLost.trace`:

 ```ruby
 File.open('test.txt', 'w') do |file|